Cotonou: Economy

+The 12th arrondissement, between Boulevard de la Marina and the Atlantic Ocean, is the site of the second tallest statue in Africa, honoring the Dahomey Amazons.

 Places of worship

 Among the places of worship, Christian churches are predominant: Roman Catholic Archdiocese of Cotonou (Catholic Church), Protestant Methodist Church in Benin (World Methodist Council), Union of Baptist Churches of Benin (Baptist World Alliance), Living Faith Church Worldwide, Redeemed Christian Church of God, Assemblies of God.
 There are also Muslim mosques.